Sam-Ciber-Dev/samuel-oliveira-portfolio/README.md

 ## My Projects

-This repository serves as a hub to my most relevant work.
+This repository serves as a hub for my most relevant work.
 I’ll add direct links to individual project repositories with short summaries and setup notes.

 ### Cybersecurity